WHAT IS THE ABSOLUTE BEST AMERICAN ROAD TRIP?

 Fort Jefferson is located within the Dry Tortugas, a group of small islands in the Gulf of Mexico.
 Just 70 miles due west of Key West, Florida, it’s the largest masonry structure in the western hemisphere.

-Hit these spots in style by cruising America’s most scenic routes
+Hit these bucket list destinations in style by cruising America’s most scenic routes

 10. Mesa Verde